chanzlee/groceries/README.md

 ## Description

-_.this webpage captures a user input and modify it to uppercases.
+_this webpage captures a user input and modify it to uppercases.
 It finally creates a unordered list on the bottom of the webpage._

 ## Setup/Installation Requirements